Strawberries and blueberries are both easy-to-grow fruit gardens that you can plant once and reap from for many years.

-Blueberries and strawberries both act as a beautiful landscape plant and they can be grown together.
+Blueberries and strawberries both act as beautiful landscape plants and they can be grown together.
 Blueberries are useful landscape plants and you can easily choose a companion plant for it from among ornamentals as well as fruits and vegetables.

 Have you thought about growing companion fruits?
 How does growing strawberries and blueberries together sound?
 Strawberries are hardy perennials which means they can and will spread all through the season.
 There are three main types of blueberry bushes which are all easy to grow and those who don’t want more blueberries to freeze for winter snacks.